Frazier’s 11th-inning HR lifts slumping Yankees over Rays

 Both teams had chances in the late innings.

+After Yankees reliever Lucas Luetge quickly blanked Tampa Bay in the top of the 10th, Kittredge left the bases loaded in the bottom of the inning by striking out Gary Sánchez.
-Brett Gardner and Frazier drew two-out walks for New York in the ninth against Pete Fairbanks but were stranded when slumping DJ LeMahieu stung a line drive right at second baseman Brandon Lowe.
-The normally stoic LeMahieu flung his arms in the air when the ball was caught, then slammed his helmet in the dugout.

-Rays reliever J.P.
-Feyereisen left two Yankees aboard in the bottom of the inning, getting pinch-hitter Giancarlo Stanton to ground out to short.
+Rays reliever Pete Fairbanks also stranded two runners in the ninth when slumping DJ LeMahieu stung a line drive right at second baseman Brandon Lowe, and teammate J.P.
+Feyereisen left two Yankees aboard in the eighth when pinch-hitter Giancarlo Stanton grounded out.

+“Our relievers were tremendous,” Rays manager Kevin Cash said.
+“Our pitching all night was really good.”

+Tampa Bay had held New York to three or fewer runs in seven straight matchups and won nine straight against division foes.
+The Rays drew six walks but couldn’t finish off any rallies in the late innings.

+“We did a good job of getting guys on base and taking our walks, but the big hit just really eluded us for whatever reason,” Cash said.

-Tampa Bay ace Tyler Glasnow covered seven innings and was pulled from a 3-3 game after throwing 100 pitches.
+Tampa Bay ace Tyler Glasnow covered seven innings and was pulled from a 3-all game after throwing 100 pitches.
 He struck out eight and allowed four hits and two walks — including a bases-loaded free pass to Aaron Judge in the third.
-He also threw a wild pitch that allowed DJ LeMahieu to score from third base.
+Glasnow also threw a wild pitch that allowed LeMahieu to score from third base.

 Austin Meadows and Kevin Kiermaier homered off Yankees starter Domingo Germán during a back-and-forth first half of the game.
 Miguel Andújar connected for New York, one day after hitting his first homer of the season.